 Then the Lord took me into the homes where the women were worshiping their god of entertainment.
 These women were weeping of the latest divorce of their favorite actors.
 “Son of man, do you see the way these women worship with their time and hearts the gods of entertainment and distraction?
 Then they dare to say they have not the time to spend in prayer to me.
 But come, I will show you an even more detestable sin than this.”

 Then the Lord took me out to the large sports stadium just outside the city.
-There he showed me thousands of men who turned their back on the oppressed to stand and worship a flag and the gods of might and strength it represents.
+There he showed me thousands of men who turned their backs on the oppressed to stand and worship a flag and the gods of might and strength it represents.
 “Have you seen this, son of man?” he asked.
 “Is it nothing to the people of Judah that they commit these detestable sins, leading the whole nation into violence, thumbing their noses at me, and provoking my anger?
 Therefore, I will respond in fury.
 I will neither pity nor spare them.
 And though they cry for mercy, I will not listen.”

 React: Would this be what God would show if He were giving Ezekiel a spiritual tour today?
-What if he wasn’t showing the prophet a people or a culture but rather the sins I have committed?
+What if he wasn’t showing the prophet a people or culture but rather the sins I have committed?
 What would that tour look like then?
 What about you?
 It is easy to point the finger at our or another’s culture but what about shining the light of truth in the mirror?
 How many ways have I… have we, created idols?
 In what ways we invest our time, our money, and our heart on other things more than on God?

 Nothing is hidden from your sight.
 Sometimes that is a comforting truth, but at others it is terrifying.
-In the dark hours of my rebellion it is so easy to forget that You are still there with me, watching me, weeping over me.
+In the dark hours of my rebellion, it is so easy to forget that You are still there with me, watching me, weeping over me.
 God forgive me for my idolatry.
-God forgive me community and my culture for our idolatry.
+God forgive my community and my culture for our idolatry.
 Help me to live You just as passionately when I am alone as I profess to do in public.
 Help me to have the same integrity in closed rooms as I do in public forums.
 Let Your grace wash over me again… and let it change me from who I am into who You want me to be.